 You must exceed expectations.

 This raises the million-dollar question: How can you do that?

 Let's say you're a building material supplier.

 If a customer is looking for tiles for a new bathroom, he or she may also need a plumber.
 Finding a good and trustworthy craftsman is not always easy, which means that many people listen to other people’s recommendations and experiences.

 This is your chance to blow your customer's socks off.

 As a building material supplier, you probably have one or more employees who have skilled craftsmen in their network.
 It can therefore be very valuable to create a digital list of names and companies that all employees have access to.

-In this case, you’re not ‘only’ helping the customer finding the best materials.
-You’re also helping him or her finding a specialist who can create the best result with those materials.
+In this case, you’re not ‘only’ helping the customer find the best materials.
+You’re also helping him or her find a specialist who can create the best result with those materials.

 So, there you have them: Four tips that make your customer service move mountains.